 Like many, we want a truly level political playing field in our democracy.
 Whatever it is you may want to achieve in your democracy, if you are not in the 0.125% of the population who currently influences policy effectively, you require a change to the law of the land before you have the power We the People originally had to direct our own government.
-The following are the 3 main criteria National Intervention seeks in a sound 28th Amendment – an amendment that gets the whole job done, and in time to make any difference at all.
+The following are the 3 main criteria National Intervention seeks in a sobriety test for those who say they can quit corporate power and money in politics any time they want.
+As a sobriety test, it must be a sound 28th Amendment – an amendment that gets the whole job done, and in time to make any difference at all.

 Naturally, any unequal moneyed influence, direct or indirect, that is out of reach for any participant must then be omitted as an option for all participants.
 We, the People, Democratists and Interventionists alike, want zero advantages or disadvantages when it comes to true democracy in action.
 We call for an explicit clause in the amendment that grants each citizen the inalienable Civic Right to 100% publicly-financed, citizen-owned elections.
 If elections are to involve contributions of any kind from anyone, those contributions must be financed publicly.
 If elections are to involve air-time of any kind, our Federal Communications Commission must be instructed to allow equal time, for free, on any airwaves (all of which are wholly owned by the public and only leased to corporations).
 National Intervention will only endorse a 28th Amendment that sobers up our system with these requirements.